SergiosKar/SergiosKar.github.io/_posts/2018-09-13-Generative_Artificial_Intelligence.md

 Ok let’s get into some details.
 The first model is a neural network, called the Generator.
 Generator’s job is to produce fake data with nothing but noise as input.
-The second model, the Discriminator, receives as input both the real images and the fake one (produced by the generator) and learns to identify if the image is fake or not.
+The second model, the Discriminator, receives as input both the real images and the fake ones (produced by the generator) and learns to identify if the image is fake or not.
 As you put them contesting against each other and train them simultaneously the magic begins: